0xb0bb/karkinos/README.md

 Install
 -------

-You will need [Git LFS](https://git-lfs.github.com/) which can usually be installed
+The preferred method is to just download and extract the latest release.
+Karkinos will manage updates by itself from that point on.

-with:
+Alternatively, if you would like to clone the repository, you will need [Git LFS](https://git-lfs.github.com/) which can usually be installed with:
 ```
 sudo apt-get install git-lfs
 git lfs install
 ```

-Then simply clone the repository or download an extract somewhere, within that folder you can access the tool by running:
+Once you have Karkinos through either method, you can then access the tool by running:

 	$ ./kark.py --help